ILR for Dependants: How Your Family Can Settle

 If a Dependant Does Not Qualify

 If a dependant does not meet the requirements (for example, they joined you later and have not completed 5 years), they can extend their dependant visa and apply for ILR when eligible.
-One family member's ILR refusal does not affect other family members' applications.
+If an application is refused, one family member's ILR refusal does not affect other family members' applications.

 For official guidance, visit GOV.UK: indefinite leave to remain.